 The Centre for Human Rights and Legal Pluralism invites you its annual René Cassin lecture, which will be given by Professor Philippe Sands, UCL Faculty of Laws, Great Britain.
-More details will be forthcoming over the course of the summer.

 About the speaker